Goyatuzo/Textura_Scrabble/README.md

 There are two parts to the solution.

 ### Default Solution
-For the default usage, the solution was to iterate through the word list and the letter string to find matches.
+For the default solution, the initial idea was to iterate through the entire list, checking for the existence of certain letters.
+However, on the revised edition, the algorithm becomes slightly more complex.

+Since the user wants to spell a certain word with the given 7 letters, the ordering is not as significant.
+What matters is the count of letters, so the best way to solve this would be to alphabetically sort the letters, and use it as a key to find the list of words that have the same set of letters.

 ### Prefix/Suffix Solution
 Initially, I created a FP-growth-like structure to store the values.
 However, I soon realized that since the program only runs once on one input, constructing the tree takes unnecessary time.